 See full post & comments

-No, Easter is not pagan today.
-"Well, Ric, when I search on google for the origins of Easter, it shows it had pagan roots."
+No, Easter is not pagan or has pagan roots.
+"Well, Ric, when I searched on Google for the origins of Easter, it showed that it had pagan roots."
 "Ah, the Internet," I said with a frustrated sigh.
-As researchers, to be correct, we must dig deeper.
+To be correct, we must dig deeper as researchers.
 Easter is not from a pagan goddess.
-Ishtar was a Babylonian goddess that "SOUNDS LIKE" Easter; however, there is no link in etymology, as the article below will show.[1]
-Here is a humorous video from Lutheran Satire on this topic.
+Ishtar was a Babylonian goddess who "SOUNDS LIKE" Easter; however, there is no link in etymology (origin of words), as the article below will show.[1]

 This article explains the background of Easter from Baylor University.
 "Well, Ric, what about Easter bunnies and eggs?
 Aren't they pagan?"
 They are not pagan, and they are recent modern inventions.
 The article provides details.